Ireland-Scotland day 1- Ennis to Castlegregory (posted Nov. 2013)

 look for Shannon and Ennis, and then Tralee, which is near Castlegregory, our first destination. |

 Ennis is the largest city & source of Hurling players in County Clare.
 Hurling players ?
-I knew nothing at all about Hurling, but, in a week's time we'll be watching the nationwide final hurling rematch at a bar in a modern Castle !
+I knew nothing at all about Hurling, but, in a week's time we'll be watching the nationwide final hurling rematch at a bar in a Castle !

 The first game between neighboring Counties Cork & Clare ended in a 24-point draw, on the afternoon of the day we arrived, while we were walking on the beach at Castlegregory, blissfully unaware.

 Each of Ireland's 32 Counties sponsor a hurling teams, and none of the athletes are paid, nor are the managers, nor are players or coaches allowed to do paid endorsements.
+In addition, players' names are not shown on their jerseys and players' numbers are determined by the position they play.

 Professional hurling teams require an immense amount of dedication by the players and managers and support staff.
 More about the game later....it turns out that Mary & I had an amusing final Hurling match-related experience, one week later, when we returned to Ennis.